MicrosoftDocs/architecture-center/docs/example-scenario/ai/contact-center-openai-analytics-content.md

 ## Scenario details

-Customer care centers are an integral part of the success of many businesses in many industries.
 This solution uses Azure AI Speech to convert audio into written text.
 Azure AI Language redacts sensitive information in the conversation transcription.
 Azure OpenAI extracts insights from customer conversation to improve call center efficiency and customer satisfaction.
 Use this solution to process transcribed text, recognize and remove sensitive information, and perform sentiment analysis.
 Scale the services and the pipeline to accommodate any volume of recorded data.

 ### Potential use cases